-- At least one bedroom or space that can be converted to a bedroom (without changing door locations for new construction or adaptive re-use) on an accessible level and connected to an accessible route, or efficiency units (without a bedroom) on an accessible level and connected to an accessible route - 42" minimum hallways within a unit for new construction or adaptive re-use - At least one three quarter bathroom on an accessible level with five foot open radius for new construction or adaptive re-use, and clear floor space of 30" x 48" for rehabilitation - Lever handles on all doors and fixtures - Provide wall blocking in all tub and shower areas for new construction or adaptive re-use, and for rehabilitation if showers are being replaced - Door thresholds flush with the floor with maximum threshold height of 1⁄2" beveled or 1⁄4"square edged - Kitchen and laundry appliances have parallel approach clear floor space with all controls within maximum height of 48".
-Range controls must have lockout feature.
-Stackable laundry units with a maximum reach range of 54" will meet this requirement - Kitchen sink area 30" wide minimum with cabinet panel concealing piping or a removable base cabinet - All common spaces and amenities provided in the housing development located on an accessible route - For new construction or adaptive re-use projects, deck and patio spaces must have a step-less transition meeting door threshold requirements above, with decking gaps no greater than 1⁄4".
+- At least one bedroom or space that can be converted to a bedroom (without changing door locations for new construction or adaptive re-use) on an accessible level and connected to an accessible route, or efficiency units (without a bedroom) on an accessible level and connected to an accessible route. - At least 42" minimum hallways within a unit for new construction or adaptive re-use. - At least one three quarter bathroom on an accessible level with five foot open radius for new construction or adaptive re-use, and clear floor space of 30" x 48" for rehabilitation projects.
+Accessible "T" turn clearance may be accepted in lieu of the five foot open radius. - Lever handles on all doors and plumbing fixtures. - Provide wall blocking in all tub and shower areas for new construction or adaptive re-use, and for rehabilitation if showers are being replaced. - Door thresholds flush with the floor with maximum threshold height of 1⁄2" beveled or 1⁄4"square edged.

+- Kitchen and laundry appliances have parallel approach clear floor space with all controls within maximum height of 48".
+Oven controls must have lockout feature.
+Stackable laundry units with a maximum reach range of 54" will meet this requirement. - If microwave/exhaust hood combination appliances are provided in 95 percent of Universal Design Units, then the remaining 5 percent of Universal Design Units must provide a countertop or accessible microwave or have one in stock and on-site and available upon request. - Kitchen sink area 30" wide minimum with cabinet panel concealing piping or a removable base cabinet - All common spaces and amenities provided in the housing development located on an accessible route - For new construction or adaptive re-use projects, deck and patio spaces must have a step-less transition meeting door threshold requirements above, with decking gaps no greater than 1⁄4".
 A step-less transition and door threshold meeting requirements as promulgated by Minnesota Accessibility Code for Type A units is also permitted. - Universal Design features are incorporated in an aesthetic, marketable, non-institutional manner